 As a rule of thumb, if the prices of items are not clearly stated, you should probably avoid making a purchase from the store.

 That is not to say that it is not possible to be scammed even though the prices are clearly stated.
-There was once when my friends and I had a meal at a pojangmacha (small tented street stall) in Dongdaemun, and the price of our meal came up to 10,000 KRW (approximately $12), which was more expensive than what we’ve calculated.
+There was once when my friends and I had a meal at a pojangmacha (small tented street stall) in Dongdaemun, and the price of our meal came up to be 10,000 KRW more expensive than what it was supposed to be.
 The pojangmacha vendor told us that the pajeon (scallion pancake) we ordered costs 12,000 KRW, although the four of us saw that it was marked as 2,000 KRW on the menu.
 When we asked for the menu to confirm our calculations, however, we were not allowed to pick up the menu (even though it was right in front of us!).

 While most of these tourist traps and scams might amount to petty sums so most tourists just leave without making a big fuss, it actually encourages these dishonest joints to continue with their questionable business practices.
 In such cases, it is always easier to stop the scams from happening in the first place, rather than try to stop it after it has happened.